carreraSilvio/RPGDatabase/README.md

 ## Install

 ### Unity 2019.3
-1. Open the package manager and point to the rep url
+1. Open the package manager and point to the repo URL

 ![Imgur](https://i.imgur.com/iYGgINz.png)